pycaret/pycaret/preprocessing_changes.md

   works for all numerical columns (is done after encoding).
 - Remove `trigonometry_features` parameter.
 - Removed `polynomial_threshold` parameter.
+- Changed the way encoding works.
+Now defaults to LeaveOneOut and another estimator can be selected.
+- Reorder of the parameters to a logical order (following the pipeline)

 Preprocessing steps:

+- encoding: DONE
 - simple imputation: DONE
+- transformation: DONE
 - normalization: DONE
 - low variance: DONE
 - pca: DONE